 In the case of the previous G550 4x4 Squared, the ride height was over 17 inches and it looks like the same will be true for the new generation.
-The previous G550 4x4 Squared also came with permanent all-wheel drive, a reduction transfer case, three differential locks, and of course the portal axles.
+The previous G550 4x4 Squared also came with permanent four-wheel drive, a reduction transfer case, three differential locks, and of course the portal axles.
 The latter is what contributed to the raised height: unlike conventional axles, portal axles don't have the wheels mounted at the axle but lower via individual portal transmissions.

 2017 Mercedes-Benz G550 4x4² (European spec)

 Mercedes hasn't even said it's working on a new G550 4x4 Squared, though given the almost production-ready look of this prototype, the debut can't be far.
 Look for it to launch later in 2021 as a 2022 model.
 There's a good chance Mercedes-Benz AMG will offer its own version based on the G63 this time around.

 The current G550 sports a 4.0-liter twin-turbocharged V-8 with 416 hp and 450 lb-ft of torque, while the G63 features the same engine but with output dialed up to 577 hp and 627 lb-ft.
 In both cases a 9-speed automatic is standard.

 2022 Mercedes-Benz G550 4x4 Squared spy shots - Photo credit: S. Baldauf/SB-Medien

 You'd best start saving if you're interested in parking a new G550 4x4 Squared on your driveway.
 The last one cost a steep $225,925 and we suspect any new one will cost even more.